nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 Jon: That's true.

 Ben: But it doesn't mean that other platforms don't work.
-I believe that there is-- we could link to the (???) in the release notes where showing, hey, like here is the Rust platform tier list.
+I believe that there is— we could link to the (???) in the release notes where showing, hey, like here is the Rust platform tier list.
 Where, here are what platforms are officially supported, with, like, here's what cargo supports, here's what the standard library's compiled for.
 And here is where you're on your own.

-Jon: Yeah, no, I think this seems like a very reasonable change, where like-- this is like, there are a bunch of platforms that, like the vim code base supports, that no one-- someone might still be running vim on those platforms, but it's not-- it's as a hobby and not something that's worth spending a lot of developer resources and code complexity on, probably.
+Jon: Yeah, no, I think this seems like a very reasonable change, where like— this is like, there are a bunch of platforms that, like the vim code base supports, that no one— someone might still be running vim on those platforms, but it's not— it's as a hobby and not something that's worth spending a lot of developer resources and code complexity on, probably.

 So I guess that leads us to Rust 1.43, which only came out, like, a week ago,